formr/formr.github.io/index.md

 <div class="alert alert-warning">
 <i class="fa fa-warning"></i> Formr does not have database capabilities, and very limited email capabilities; there are plenty of great classes out there that do that much, much better than I ever could.
 </div>

-# <i class="fa fa-plug text-warning"></i><a name="extensability"></a> Extensibility

-Formr is extensible in that it has some additional classes to which you can easily modify and add methods; this should hopefully make your life a little easier by enabling you to build, save and share custom dropdown menus, CSS classes, field wrappers, and form/validation sets.

-To create your own:

-1. Open the appropriate `class.` file in the `formr/lib` directory and copy a method.
-1. Paste the method into the appropriate class file in the `my_classes` directory.
-1. Rename and modify the method to create your own. <span class="text-danger">Make sure your methods have unique names!</span>

 # <i class="fa fa-youtube-play text-danger"></i> Screencasts